Top Cyber News of 2016

 People are more connected than ever before, in ways straight out of science fiction.
 You can keep track of your steps and compete with friends using fitness trackers, keep an eye on your home while you’re at work, change your home’s temperature right before you return in the evening, schedule your DVR to record your favourite show, and check to see if your baby is just shifting in her sleep without risking waking her, all from the comfort of your smartphone.
 After setup, devices are designed to automatically send and receive information over the Internet on a constant basis.
 These devices are potentially insecure and can be used in a cyberattack.
 In October, hackers used a piece of malware called “Mirai” to turn hundreds of thousands of smart devices into a botnet (an army of infected computer devices that are remotely controlled by the originator) in order to flood Internet infrastructure company Dyn Co. with data, knocking it offline, and causing Twitter, PayPal, Reddit and Spotify to go down temporarily.

-- Use strong passwords for your Wi-Fi network and smart device apps, and change them regularly
+- Use strong passwords for your Wi-Fi network and smart device apps

 - Install a firewall and configure it to restrict your computer’s incoming and outgoing traffic